tc39/notes/meetings/2017-05/may-23.md

 - Sarah working on this in ChakraCore!

-LBR: I believe Andre Bargul is working on this in SpiderMonkey?
+LEO: I believe Andre Bargul is working on this in SpiderMonkey?

 SYG: Need to sync upstream?
 Not a clear rebase path forward